Top 10 Cable Machine Back Exercises

 There are so many different forms of training, and I am a big advocate for switching it up.
 This can help train your body in a more well-rounded way.
 By that, I mean you should incorporate free weights, machines, cables, and more in your workouts.

-However, working out with cable machines can offer some benefits that other types of equipment simply can’t.
+However, back workouts with cable machines can offer some benefits that other types of equipment simply can’t.
 For that reason, I use them often.

 Here are a few things that separate cables from other forms of exercise equipment: